bkase/nixos-config/README.md

 # My Work-in-progress NixOS config

-I'm attempting a minimal `/etc/nixos/configuration.nix`, with most of my environment customizations in the `all` env.

-I may decide in the future to put most/all configuration in `/etc/nixos/configuration.nix`.
+`/etc/nixos/configuration.nix` has entire system derived. `all/` formerly had most derivations.
+Now it only contains a reference to zshrc (which will be moved to `configuration.nix` soon).

 ## Custom packages

-Custom packages are located in `all/custom-packages`.
+Custom packages are located in `etc/custom-packages`.

 ## How to use this repo

-Switch to the `nixos-unstable` channel.
+Clone nixpkgs to `/etc/nixos`

 `/etc/nixos` files are stored in the `etc` directory.